Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 Within the scheme of the small noise expansion, the deterministic solution as well as the statistics of $\Delta\phi$ are independent of the noise intensity $\epsilon$.
 Further, $\Delta\phi$ is Gaussian with zero mean~\cite{gardiner2009,Borthne2020} so that $\langle f(\phi^*){\Delta\phi}\rangle=0$.
 Hence, by combining Eqs.~\eqref{eq:detcur} and \eqref{eq:EPRgeneral}, we find the asymptotic expression

 which shows that the dominant contribution to ${\mathcal{S}}$ in the dynamical phase scales like $\mathcal{S}\sim \epsilon^{-1}$.
-It thus grows unboundedly in the zero-noise limit.
+It thus grows unboundedly in the zero-noise limit, thereby denouncing the dissipative character of the dynamical state.
 Our analysis of a paradigmatic nonreciprocal model in the two companion papers~\cite{suchanek2023irreversible,suchanek2023entropy}, recovers this scaling.
 It is further consistent with the findings from Ref.~\cite{Borthne2020} for a polar flocking model, which reported $\mathcal{S}\sim \epsilon^{-1}$ in the state of collective motion.

 We now consider, as two typical representatives of dynamical phases, traveling waves and oscillating patterns.
 In the first case $\phi_i^*(\boldsymbol{r},t)\equiv\varphi_i(\boldsymbol{r}-\boldsymbol{v}t)$, and Eq.~\eqref{equ:moda} yields $\boldsymbol{J}^\mathrm{d}(\varphi)=\boldsymbol{v}\varphi$ for $\epsilon\rightarrow 0$.
 Hence, Eq.~\eqref{S_dynamicalPhase_SM} implies